Normation/rudder-api-doc/src/relay-api/introduction.md

 ## HTTP method

-Rudder's REST API is based on the usage of HTTP methods (http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
+Rudder's API is based on the usage of HTTP methods (http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
 We use them to indicate what action will be done by the request.
 Currently, we use four of them:

+* **HEAD**: to get information about a resource without its content
-* **GET**: search or retrieve information (get Rule Details, get a Group, ...)
+* **GET**: to retrieve information
-* **POST**: update existing objects (Update a Directive, Reload a Group, ...)
+* **POST**: to update information or trigger an action
+* **PUT**: to create a resource on the server

 <span id="api-_-Parameters"/>

 ## Parameters

 To use Rudder API, you may need to pass data attributes to the API.
 Most of them depends on the called function and will be described below, in the corresponding function's section.